 The eating program and recipes are designed by Sue Kira, a leading Australian naturopath and nutritionist with a scientific background.
-From working with more than 14,000 clients in-clinic over 24 years, Sue has seen first-hand the amazing transformative powers of good nutrition.
 She’s also a damn good cook!

 With three recipe tiers (and no rules) the transition to vitality is simple.
 It’s fun, yum and great for your tum!

 The Heart levels provide a practical approach to healthy eating for those who want more energy and vitality.
 If you feel lethargic or run down, heart level recipes could be ideal for you.